Last Updated on March 7, 2026 by George Pavlopoulos

 3 Days in Athens: Day 3

-Give yourself a relaxing day, and enjoy your time in Athens.
-If you haven’t visited the Ancient Agora, give it a try and walk through the ruins.
-After that, head over to the Temple of Zeus.
-Although it is also a ruin, try to imagine its size.
-Despite being in a less prime location than the other landmarks, it’s one of the things to see in Athens.
+Although located in a less prime area than the other landmarks, it’s still worth visiting in Athens.
 Last but not least, a short walk from the Temple of Zeus will bring you to the Panathenaic Stadium, the so-called Kallimarmaro.
-The Panathenaic Stadium is where the first modern Olympic games took place in 1896.
+The Panathenaic Stadium is where the first modern Olympic Games took place in 1896.

-Now, for your late lunch downtown, you should try Gazi.
-This area was named after the Gas Factory in Athens, and it’s one of the most vibrant areas for nightlife.
-After lunch, visit the Stavros Niarchos Foundation, the new highlight of Athens.
 In this large complex by architect Renzo Piano, you will find one of Athens’ nicest walks.
 Featuring modern architecture and a huge park, that’s where the Athenians stroll lately.
 Adjacent, you will find the National Library and the Opera.
-There is also an open-air cinema in the park during the summer and loads of events.
+There is also an open-air cinema in the park during the summer, along with numerous events.
 Don’t miss it.

 Where to eat and drink on the third day in Athens

 If you want to see something more than downtown Athens, head over to Glyfada and Athens’ southern suburbs.
 It might be hard to reach it by public transport (it’s possible, but it’ll take time).
 The tram from Syntagma Square is your best choice here.
-This is where the big outdoor clubs are.
+This is where the large outdoor clubs are located.
 Places like Bolivar host parties every week, and it’s pure joy to be there in the summertime.
 For food, try the little tavernas at Piraiki, where the fish is always fresh.

 Selected Museums in Athens